 Are you musically talented?
-Do you create your own original music?
+Do you create original music?
 Do you possess strong interpersonal and networking skills?
 If so, you should pursue a Bachelor of Music degree in Composition at the University of North Texas.

 A bachelorís degree in Composition gives you the foundation you need to build a vibrant career as a composer whether you continue on to graduate study or apply your skills in the professional world.